themp731/MP_FooBar/README.md

 If you've been invited to the foo.bar with Google challenges this might be useful.
 I've only been doing this python thing part time for a couple months so pardon my poor naming conventions, bad style etc. I tried to comment what I was doing, to give some background, hopefully it's clear enough.

+Some of the problems encountered so far in the Foobar (foo bar? foo.bar?) are:
 <ul>
-Some of the problems encountered are:
 <li> Minion Interrogation
 <li> Naming Minions
 <li> Minion Bored Games